Practice Philosophy Statement

 It depends greatly on the procedure, but on average most patients are back to work within two to seven days.
 Some larger or more complicated operations may require additional time away from work.

 Usually not, since good surgery enhances your looks naturally and it often goes unnoticed.
 Friends may ask if you’ve been on vacation, a new diet or exercise regime, but typically they won’t know you’ve had surgery unless you tell them.

 How long will it last?

-Procedures that focus on rejuvenation, such as facelift, forehead lift, eyelid surgery and laser skin resurfacing and tightening, can last from 5 to 15 years depending on the type of operation performed.
-Procedures that reshape or correct an imbalance, such as surgery of the nose, chin enhancement, breast augmentation, breast reduction and liposuction, usually offer permanent benefits that last a lifetime.
+Procedures that focus on rejuvenation, such as facelift, forehead lift, eyelid surgery and laser skin resurfacing and tightening, can last from five to 15 years depending on the type of operation performed.
+Procedures that reshape or correct an imbalance, such as surgery of the nose, chin enhancement, breast augmentation, breast reduction, and liposuction, usually offer permanent benefits that last a lifetime.

 This varies with the type of operation being performed.
 Generally there will be swelling and bruising for some time after surgery.
 Swelling will resolve slowly over weeks to several months, although most of it is gone in less than 30 days.
 Bruising is usually gone within a few weeks.
 The final optimal result can usually be appreciated a few months after surgery.

 Yes, but they probably won’t be noticeable.
 Dr. Mabourakh will make every effort to keep scars as minimal as possible and try to hide them in the natural lines and creases of your skin.
 For the majority of procedures, your scars will fade over time and become barely noticeable.

 What are the risks and complications?

 As with any operation there are certain risks.
 The most common risks include bleeding, infection and significant scarring.
 Although these events are usually infrequent, they sometimes can occur.
 Specific potential complications vary with each type of operation and these will be discussed with you during your consultation with dr. Mabourakh.
 In very rare instances, hospitalization may be required.